databricks/spark-redshift/README.md

 Further, as Redshift is an AWS product, some AWS libraries will be required.
-This library expects that your deployment environment will include `hadoop-aws`, or other things necessary to access S3, credentials, etc. Check the dependencies with "provided" scope in `build.sbt` if you're at all unclear.
+This library expects that your deployment environment will include `hadoop-aws`, or other things necessary to access S3, credentials, etc. Check the dependencies with "provided" scope in <tt>build.sbt</tt> if you're at all unclear.

 You're also going to need a JDBC driver that is compatible with Redshift.
-The one used for testing can be found in `build.sbt`, however Amazon recommend that you use [their driver](http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html).
+The one used for testing can be found in <tt>build.sbt</tt>, however Amazon recommend that you use [their driver](http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html).

 ## Usage